entropyxyz/entropy-docs/docs/03-Validators.md

 ### Usage

-`server` is a member of the `entropy-core` workspace.
-When you run `server`, you will be asked for a password used to encrypt the key-value store.
+`entropy-tss` is a member of the `entropy-core` workspace.
+When you run `entropy-tss`, you will be asked for a password used to encrypt the key-value store.

 Be aware there is no way to recover this password if you loose it.

 The database is stored in the `.entropy` directory, which is created in the current working directory where the binary is run.
 You can remove this directory if you need to 'start fresh' during development.

-If `server` is compiled with the `unsafe` feature enabled, some extra HTTP routes will be made available.
+If `entropy-tss` is compiled with the `unsafe` feature enabled, some extra HTTP routes will be made available.
 These are for testing and development purposes only, and allow direct access to the key-value store.

 If you need these, build with:

-`cargo build --release --features unsafe`
+`cargo build -p entropy-tss --release --features unsafe`